 Our approach is based on introducing microscopic polarization and magnetization fields, from which the charge and current density expectation values can be found.
 The corresponding macroscopic fields of elementary electrodynamics can then be defined as the spatial averages of those microscopic fields; the ``free'' macroscopic charge and current densities that can generally arise vanish in the linear response of the class of insulators we consider.
 With the use of a set of Wannier functions, we associate portions of these microscopic fields with each lattice site, thereby introducing site polarization and magnetization fields from which site multipole moments are extracted.

 We then construct macroscopic multipole moments from these site multipole moments, and from their linear response to the electromagnetic field we identify the tensors describing the response of the electric dipole moment per unit volume $\mathscr{P}^i(\boldsymbol{x},t)$ to the electric field $E^l(\boldsymbol{x},t)$, to the symmetrized derivative of the electric field $F^{jl}(\boldsymbol{x},t)$, and to the magnetic field $B^l(\boldsymbol{x},t)$; the response of the electric quadrupole moment per unit volume $\mathscr{Q}^{ij}(\boldsymbol{x},t)$ to $E^l(\boldsymbol{x},t)$; and the response of the magnetic dipole moment per unit volume $\mathscr{M}^i(\boldsymbol{x},t)$ to $E^l(\boldsymbol{x},t)$.
-These tensors describe the response of the crystal that leads to optical activity, and we expressed the tensors $\sigma^{il}(\omega)$ and $\sigma^{ilj}(\omega)$ in terms of them.
-Due to its focus on identifying site quantities, our strategy allows for an easy comparison with results in the ``molecular crystal limit,'' where the electrons associated with a molecule at one lattice site cannot move to another site.
+From these tensors we construct $\sigma^{il}(\omega)$ and $\sigma^{ilj}(\omega)$.
+Due to its focus on identifying site quantities, our strategy allows for an easy comparison with results in the ``molecular crystal limit'', where the electrons associated with a molecule at one lattice site cannot move to another site.
 But it certainly does not require that idealization.